 This tragic accident is a sad reminder of how dangerous Maryland motorcycle accidents can be for riders.
 Because of this, a large number of Maryland residents may know what it feels like to lose someone they love in a motorcycle accident and may be wondering if and how they can recover.
 While, unfortunately, nothing can bring their loved one back, the state’s laws do allow victims to recover financially for their losses through what is called a wrongful death lawsuit.
 These lawsuits are brought against the individual or party who caused the accident and the death, so in this case, it might be brought against the driver of the Mini Cooper.
 If successful, these lawsuits can result in monetary damages granted to families to cover medical costs, lost wages, pain and suffering, and even funeral and burial costs.

-To prevail in these suits, plaintiffs must prove four things.
+To prevail in a motorcycle accident lawsuit, plaintiffs must prove four things.
 First, that the defendant owed a duty of care to the victim.
 Second, that the defendant breached their duty of care.
 Third, that this breach led to and caused the accident and the death.
 And fourth, that real damages were suffered as a result.
 While these four things may sound relatively simple to prove, they can end up being more complicated than they seem.
 Maryland law has developed a robust set of precedents and case law regarding how plaintiffs can and cannot prove these things, and failure to prove just one of them can result in a suit being dismissed.
 As such, potential plaintiffs may want to consider working with a personal injury attorney when filing suit to improve chances of success.

 Do You Need a Maryland Motorcycle Accident Attorney?